-In response to this Members are advised that the fallback position afforded by permitted development rights is material to the consideration of this application.
-If this planning application were refused then the extensions which are the subject of the LDC could in any event be constructed.
-The works proposed under the LDC are greater in volume compared to this current application and are in a less concentrated form in terms of their siting.
+As explained above, the property benefits from full permitted development rights and has been granted permission under permitted development for sizeable extensions (Planning Ref: DC/083180).
+The works proposed under the Lawful Development Certificate are more significant in volume compared to this current application and are in a less concentrated form of development.
 Furthermore, it is considered that the works proposed under the proposed Lawful Development Certificate would not demonstrate good design and would appear as awkward additions to the dwelling/site.